Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Introduction

-While contrastive LM pre-training has been studied in some scientific literature understanding tasks, jointly utilizing the pre-training data across different tasks remains largely unexplored.
+Nevertheless, jointly using data across different scientific literature understanding tasks for LM pre-training remains largely unexplored.
 Intuitively, there are some common knowledge and skills that can be shared across related tasks.
 For example, accurately identifying fine-grained topic classes of a paper not only helps classification but also provides hints to link prediction and search.
-Therefore, a multi-task learning framework that considers different tasks simultaneously is expected to be beneficial with improved parameter efficiency.
-However, if all parameters of the backbone LM are shared across tasks \cite{liu2019multi}, the model suffers from the undesirable \textit{task interference} \cite{ma2023chain}, that is, the model sacrifices the performance on some tasks to boost the others when jointly trained to a certain extent.
+Therefore, a multi-task learning framework is expected to be beneficial with improved parameter efficiency.
+However, if all parameters of the backbone LM are shared across tasks \cite{liu2019multi}, the model is observed to suffer from the undesirable \textit{task interference} \cite{ma2023chain}, that is, the model sacrifices the performance on some tasks to boost the others when jointly trained to a certain extent.
 This is because specialized skills are still required in different tasks competing for the limited shared parameter space.
 For instance, the encoder for extreme multi-label paper classification should focus more on fine-grained fields-of-study entities in each paper, while the encoder for citation prediction should put more effort into understanding citation intents.
 Mixing these two skills may result in a negative transfer across the two tasks.